 The Lightning Network is not perfect, but it comes to solve the scalability issue that most cryptocurrencies currently face.

-The fees are considerably smaller on the Lightning Network, allowing Bitcoin to be used for casual small spendings.
+The fees are considerably smaller on the Lightning Network, allowing users to use Bitcoin for small casual spendings.

-The instant transactions brought by the Lightning Network’s direct channels are meant to help users settle transfers at the same moment without awaiting confirmation for the smallest spendings.
+The instant transactions brought by the Lightning Network’s direct channels will help users settle transfers simultaneously without awaiting confirmation for the smallest spendings.